Insomnia – Diagnosis, Symptoms, and Treatment

 - Klonopin (clonazepam)

 - Oleptro (trazodone)

-These drugs should generally be used at the lowest doses possible and for the shortest period of time as some (especially benzodiazepines) may lead to dependence and drug withdrawal.
-This is especially true in the elderly as they may cause confusion and increase the risk for falls.
+These drugs should generally be used at the lowest doses possible and for the shortest period, some (especially benzodiazepines) may lead to dependence and drug withdrawal.
+This is especially true in the elderly as they may cause confusion and increase the risk of falls.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.